tusharjoshi024/jvisualvm-troubleshooting-guide/README.md

 **Follow these steps to find out which application / thread / java function is utilizing the CPU most causing it to max out and go 100%**
 <img src="img/CPU_at_almost_full_cap.png" width="750">

-1. Go to jvisualvm, and open the stats for our application
+1. Go to jvisualvm, and open the stats for our application. **Check for the name of your application(full qualified name)** in the list in left hand panel, in this example , it is **"com.demo.threaddemo.ThreadDemoApplication"**.
+Double-click on the name to open the stats for this appkication.

 2. Click on "Monitor" tab to see various JVM related stats
 <img src="img/monitor.png" width="750">